openBackhaul/Overview/README.md

 ## Core
 - [core](../../../core) : Core Information Model that consolidates all Interfaces, Profiles and Equipments
 - [ltpAugment](../../../ltpAugment) : Technology agnostic amendment to the LogicalTerminationPoint class
+- [firmware](../../../firmware) : Information model and RPCs for managing firmware on the device
 - [equipment](../../../equipment) : Device Inventory, Device type specific Information and Interface Behavior

 ## Controller